Lesson design

 Emotional and intrinsic appeal, other basics

 You can think of why people should feel emotionally connected to your material - maybe it’s too much to expect people to get emotionally invested, but if you try for that, you’ll end somewhere better.
+Most people don’t attend our courses to learn a skill.
+They attend because they think it will help their other work.

 Try to design around tasks and exercises which your audience will care about.
 For example, don’t say “here are some shell commands”, but “aren’t you tired of copying all of these files one by one… check out the shell… once you know it, you will really feel at home.
 Here are some typical things you might do.”.
 Intrinsic motivators include sense of agency (being able to do things themselves), competence (usefulness of what they are doing, feeling they know something), and relatedness (doing things that others are doing).

 Perhaps a related point is inclusiveness: make sure there’s not some “in” crowd.
 Perhaps the best description I have seen: don’t assume that some people are missing something, but that others have had the fortune of learning it earlier.
 This may not matter in a purely factual lesson design, but if you are trying to make things intrinsically or emotionally appealing, it is essential.
+(Example: git lessons use to have Star Wars references about “force pushing”.
+They are mostly gone now, since it’s not clear why force pushing is interesting nor does everyone like Star Wars).

 Who is the audience?

 Making the learner personas are essential to making a good lesson, even if you think you know who you are teaching to.
 This is because it grounds you into what your audience already knows (or doesn’t know) and what they are interested in.
+Think:

 You also have different ways people can refer to the material: